top of page

 By choosing an open adoption, you leave the door open to an ongoing relationship with your baby and the adoptive family.
 In some cases, this means regular in-person visits with your baby.
 Or, if you prefer to simply send letters, photos or gifts when possible, that’s okay too.
 You and the adoptive parents will agree on the specifics as part of the adoption plan.

 Pros: For the birth mother, the greatest advantage of an open adoption is the obvious one – the opportunity to remain connected with your child.
 You’ll be able to form a unique and beautiful relationship.
-Many adoptive families would say the biggest advantage for them is not having to hide life-changing information from their child.
+Many adoptive families would say the biggest advantage for them is not having to hide life-changing information from their children.
 For the child, the more loving, caring people available to support her, the better.

 Cons: A birth mother may find it difficult to have access to her child without the authority to make important decisions about how she’s raised.
 Adoptive parents may feel pressured to allow the birth mother more access to the child than they’re comfortable with, or they may not like certain influences from the birth mother.
 The child in an open adoption may feel pulled in two directions when birth parents and adoptive parents don’t see eye to eye.